St. La Salle Hall

-St. La Salle Hall is an H-shaped four-story structure built in neoclassical style in the Philippines.
-It was built from 1920 to 1924 to serve as the new campus of De La Salle College (now De La Salle University) due to lack of space of the previous campus in Paco, Manila, and to accommodate its increasing student population.
-It served as the grade school and high school building back when the college was still offering those levels.
+St. La Salle Hall is an H-shaped four-story academic building built in the Neoclassical style in the Philippines.
+It was built from 1920 to 1924 to serve as the new campus of De La Salle College (now De La Salle University) due to a lack of space in the previous campus in Paco, Manila, and to accommodate its increasing student population.
+It served as the grade school and high school building back from when the college was still offering those levels.

 Originally built as a three-story structure, a fourth level was added in the 1990s for the residence of the De La Salle Brothers.
 The ground floor houses the College of Business and the Pearl of Great Price Chapel.
-Meanwhile, the second floor of the St. La Salle Hall houses the School of Economics and Chapel of the Most Blessed Sacrament.
+Meanwhile, the second floor of the St. La Salle Hall houses the School of Economics and the Chapel of the Most Blessed Sacrament.
 Aside from classrooms, it also houses several offices of the university and laboratories.